isomerpages/nparks-lbtl/_notices/Advisories.md

 <div data-type="detailsContent" class="isomer-details-content">
 <p>As we celebrate the joyous occasion of the Mid-Autumn festivities, we
-kindly ask for your cooperation in refraining from lighting candles, open fires or sparklers, and disposing of flammable items responsibly.</p>
+kindly ask for your cooperation in refraining from lighting candles, open fires or sparklers, and disposing of flammable items responsibly.
+Battery-operated lanterns are available for purchase at the Food Market at Lakeside Field.</p>
 <p></p>
 <p>This small gesture helps to ensure the safety of all visitors and preserves
 the beauty of our natural heritage.
 Let's enjoy the festivities in a safe